2025 European and Mediterranean wildfires: Syria

 On 3 July, a number of forest fires broke out near the Turkish border in Latakia Governorate.
 Fires in the Qastal Ma'af area moved close to villages, prompting the evacuation of multiple areas.
 On 5 July, Turkey sent two aircraft and eleven vehicles to Syria to help them fight the fires.
-By 6 July, the fires had consumed over 3% of Syria's total forested land, based on 2023 forest cover figures of approximately 5,270 km², in just three days.
+By 6 July, the fires had consumed over 3% of Syria's total forested land, based on 2023 forest cover figures of approximately 5,270 km^{2}, in just three days.
 The rapid spread of the fires was fueled by extreme heat, prolonged drought, strong winds, and the rugged terrain of the coastal mountains.
 Efforts to contain the fires were further hampered by the presence of unexploded ordnance from the civil war and limited firefighting resources.
 In the meantime, at least 38 sqmi of vegetation were destroyed.
 On 10 July, the United Nations allocated $625,000 to support those affected by the fires, with the Syrian Arab Red Crescent primarily delivering assistance.
 Despite firefighting efforts being hampered by explosive remnants of prior conflicts, the fires were contained by 13 July after Iraq, Jordan, Lebanon, Qatar and Turkey sent assistance to Syria.
 Over 14000 ha were burned and at least 12 people were injured during firefighting efforts according to the Ministry of Emergency and Disaster Management: ten suffered from smoke inhalation whilst two suffered burns.
 By 15 July, with the fire contained, 16000 ha had been burned.

 A month later, on 11 August, new wildfires ignited in the western countryside of Hama Governorate and in forested areas of Latakia Governorate, later spreading into Tartus Governorate.
 Fueled by extreme heat exceeding 45 °C, dryness in grass and trees as well as strong winds, the fires forced evacuations in Latakia and Hama.
 By 14 August, crews and volunteers had been battling the flames for four days amid severe water shortages and limited equipment, with the Food and Agriculture Organization warning of significant losses to forest cover and agricultural land, as the country faced its worst extreme weather in 60 years.
 On 17 August, Minister of Emergency Raed al-Saleh announced that the wildfires in Latakia and Hama had been extinguished.